Khoi233/Shop_FrontEnd/README.md

 ### Step 2: Install Python Dependencies

-Open your terminal or command prompt in the project root directory.
+Open the terminal or command prompt in the project root directory.

 1.  **(Optional but Recommended)** Create a virtual environment:
     ```bash